polyipseity/information/general/design thinking.md

 Divergent thinking is supposed to {{enhance creativity of thinkers}}.
 During divergent thinking, having {{a diverse group of people}} involved is important.
 Good practice is {{encouraging people to go wild with many ideas, and avoiding evaluation}}.

-Convergent thinking is supposed to {{find the best and concrete solution}}.
+Convergent thinking is supposed to {{find the best and the most concrete solution}}.

 ## applications